ML4BM-Lab/DeepRBP/README.md

 2. Cleaning gene and transcript expression and count data data by removing genome version annotations and aggregating loci.
 3. Filtering out transcripts of genes with only one isoform.
 4. Selecting genes and their transcripts for modeling based on either cancer-related genes or all protein-coding genes.
-5. Filtering RNA-binding proteins (RBPs) for modeling and creating a subset RBP matrix from the gene matrix for expression and counts.
+5. Filtering RNA-binding proteins (RBPs) for modeling and creating a subset RBP matrix from the gene matrix for expression.
-6. Transforming gene expression to TPM, RBP and transcript expression to TPM.
+6. Transforming gene expression to TPM (and counts), RBP and transcript expression to TPM.
 7. Transposing expression data so patients are rows and genes (or transcript IDs) are columns.
 8. Saving processed expression and count data and phenotype metadata as CSV files in the specified output directory.